Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 2 hours later, we are ready to start making the ribs STICKY!

-After about an hour, you can move the ribs to the grates to finish up directly on teh grates.
-I placed a shallow pan on top of the plate setter on my ceramic cooker to catch the drippings and keep things a little cleaner.
+After about an hour, you can move the ribs to the grates to finish up directly on the grates.
+I placed a shallow pan on top of the plate setter on my Big Green Egg to catch the drippings and keep things a little cleaner.

 At this point, you are looking for the sauce to darken and for the ribs to become tender.